MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 ## Create Azure Active Directory applications

 To acquire the tokens required to call the Dynamics 365 Fraud Protection APIs, your services will utilize Microsoft Azure Active Directory (Azure AD) applications.
 You can configure these by using the Real-time APIs tool, which leads you through the required steps.
 Or, you can [manually configure your Azure AD applications](azure-apps-portal-powershell.md).
+Note that to complete the process successfully, you must have the proper administrative privileges in your Azure tenant (Application Administrator, Cloud Application Administrator, or Global Administrator).

 To use the Real-time APIs tool, select **Configuration** in the left-hand navigation, and then select **Real-time APIs**.
 Complete the form to create your app.
 We recommend creating one Azure AD application for each environment you operate.